 Years of drought and poor harvests

-When I visited it didn’t surprise to find out that the area has suffered from years of drought, particularly in the 1970s and 80s.
+When I visited it didn’t surprise me to find out that the area has suffered from years of drought, particularly in the 1970s and 80s.

 When driving through the Sine Saloum region of Senegal I met these lads above and a little later, the ones below.
 It made me quite nervous when I spotted one of the boys climbing up into this giant baobab tree, throwing down fresh leaves for the cattle below, cattle that looked in need of nourishment with their ribs cages clearly visible.